-This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Capital Health Plan Retiree Advantage.
+This chapter provides a Medical Benefits Chart that lists your covered services and shows how much you will pay for each covered service as a member of Capital Health Plan State of Florida Retiree Advantage.
 Later in this chapter, you can find information about medical services that are not covered.
 It also explains limits on certain services.